aakritimalik/aakritimalik.github.io/_pages/FAQ.md

 **I want to work with you, however I cannot afford your fee, do you give any discounts?**

 I’m so glad to know that you are eager to work with me.
-I do provide some discount in case you wish to book a 6 session package and pay for it in advance.
-Now and then, I may offer sessions at a sliding scale fee.
+Now and then, I offer sessions at a sliding scale fee.
 Kindly check with me for the same.

 **I’m a student willing to work with you, however I cannot afford your fee.
 Can I still get any help?**

-Of course you can!
-It takes courage to ask for help and I’m so glad you are brave enough to do that.
-I offer workshops and webinars ( discounted prices for students) which involve discussion of various skills and tools to use when dealing with overwhelming emotions.
-Additionally, I would encourage you to subscribe to my bimonthly newsletter to keep your inner work going.
+Of course, you can!
+I often see clients who are eligible to for support from WINZ here in New Zealand.

 **I tried counselling / psychotherapy once but was very disappointed, how can I re-consider starting it again?**